Chang Youjeong: Oh! While You Were Sleeping

 The production was a huge success, with all 90 seats filled to capacity daily and praise for the vocal performances of Jin Seon-kyu as Choi Byung-ho, Lee Sang-eun as Doctor Lee, and versatility of Jeon Byeong-wook as Peter in blending serious and comedic elements.
 The production also won the Writer Award and the Best Musical Award at the 12th Korea Musical Awards.
-Additionally, the production won the Best Work Award and the Scriptwriter Award for Jang at the 12th Korea Musical Awards.
+Additionally, the production won the Best Work Award and the Scriptwriter Award for Chang at the 12th Korea Musical Awards.
 It was also nominated for the Best Re-Performance Award at the 1st Musical Awards.
-After the premiere's success, offers for Jang poured in: "It was so scary... because I had just gotten the flicker of a 200-seat stage and I woke up to this overwhelming amount of promise and expectation.
+After the premiere's success, offers for Chang poured in: "It was so scary... because I had just gotten the flicker of a 200-seat stage and I woke up to this overwhelming amount of promise and expectation.
 Everyone waits for an opportunity to come along, but I knew that if I grabbed for anything more than that, my inadequacies would be exposed."

 The musical continued running at the Daehangno Art Theater Tree and Water from September 2006 to July 2007.
 New actors Kim Ji-sung, Kim Jae-beom, Kim Moon-sung, Kim Ji-sun, and Oh Yoon-joo joined the cast with Jeon Byeong-wook and Yoo Ha-na, who had appeared in the 2005 premiere.

 In 2007, the fourth season of the show ran from January 6 to July 22 at the Daehakro Arts Center Hall 4.
 The cast included Jeong Ui-wook and Park Hoon as Father Peter, Kim Moon-seong and Ahn Se-ho as Choi Byung-ho, Park Bo-kyung and Lee Jin-hee as Choi Min-hee, Yoo Ha-na and Kim Na-jung as Kim Jung-yeon, Kim Jae-beom and Seong Du-seop as Doctor Lee, Kim Ji-seong and Kim Jin-hee as Lee Gil-rye, and Park So-young as Jeong Sook-ja.
 In 2008, the fifth season began on July 25 at Le Meilleur Theater and concluded on October 26.
 Since 2016, Lee Ji-yeon took over as director.